-My name is Tanya (Tetyana) Lokot, and I am a researcher and lecturer at the School of Communications, Dublin City University, Ireland.
+My name is Tanya (Tetyana) Lokot, and I am assistant professor and programme chair of the MA in Social Media Communications at the School of Communications, Dublin City University, Ireland.
 I hold a PhD from the Philip Merrill College of Journalism at the University of Maryland.
-I study augmented dissent, with a focus on the affordances of digital media and social networks for civic activity and protests.
+I study augmented dissent, with a focus on the affordances of digital media and social networks for civic activism and protest.
 I am especially interested in how protesters in post-Soviet countries (such as Russia or Ukraine) harness digital technology to augment their tactics.
 My dissertation focussed on the Euromaidan protests in Ukraine and augmented dissent.
-My other research interests include: digital activism and political participation online, internet freedom and censorship, social media platforms and social/political change, post-Soviet online spaces, urban media and spaces, and the power of images.
+My other research interests include: internet freedom, internet governance and online censorship, social media platforms and social/political change, post-Soviet online spaces, urban media and spaces, media manipulation and propaganda.

 I am an organising committee member for Theorizing the Web conference, an annual inter- and non-disciplinary gathering for anyone thinking critically about internet and society.